 Choose MuleSoft if you need enterprise-grade integration and API governance.

-You are a large enterprise (hundreds to thousands of employees)
+• Large enterprise (hundreds to thousands of employees)

-You manage complex system landscapes (ERP, CRM, databases, legacy apps)
+• Complex system landscapes (ERP, CRM, databases, legacy apps)

-API management, security, and compliance are critical
+• API management, security, and compliance are critical

-High data volume and mission-critical integrations are involved
+• High data volume and mission-critical integrations

 Conclusion